AOSC-Archive/p-vector/doc/13-configuration.md

 AOSC OS repository only has one component: _`main`_.
 Other fields in the Debian Repository Format are not supported for now, but may be added in the future.

 [^deb]: [Structure of the official Debian repository](https://wiki.debian.org/DebianRepository/Format).
-AOSC does not strictly adhere to this structure, here this ispresented for reference purposes.
+AOSC does not strictly adhere to this structure, here this is presented for reference purposes.